 Previously, Raul earned a master's degree in Political Science from El Colegio de México and a bachelor's degree in Political Science and Public Administration at the National Autonomous University of México (UNAM).
-He was teaching lecturer in FES Acatlán, UNAM, on economic policy, comparative politics and international relations theory.
-He also chaired the Second Conference on Violence and Peace of the National Human Rights Commission in Mexico.
+He was a teaching lecturer in FES Acatlán, UNAM, on economic policy, comparative politics and international relations theory.

 His website can be found here.

 - Sociology of armed groups

 - Peacekeeping and peacebuilding